 Of course, training your dog not to bark is much easier said than done.
 First, you’ll need to train your dog to “speak.”
 Only then will you be able to effectively teach them not to speak.
 Luckily, teaching your dog to speak is often very easy, especially if you already have a noisy dog.

 First, you’ll simply need to find a way to make them bark.
 You know your dog better than us, so you likely already have a few ideas.
 Once you’ve figured out a cue, simply add the phrase “speak” to it, and reward your dog.
-Eventually, you can remove this cue and ask your dog to speak on command.
+Eventually, you can ask your dog to speak on command.

 Next, you can teach the “hush” command by teaching it right after the “speak” command.
 Your dog will learn that “hush” occurs at the end of barking.
 So, whenever they are barking, they should quiet up when they hear this command.